tbenyon/wordpress_external_login_plugin/readme.txt

 == Changelog ==

+= 1.7.3 =
+* Fix issue that prevented the BETA feature of excluding users based on custom data in the users table from functioning
+* Update plugin details and screenshots

 = 1.7.2 =
 * Add redirection tool that allows internal or external sites to be redirected to once a user is authenticated
 * Add Microsoft SQL Server support (BETA)